bcbio/bcbioR/inst/templates/singlecell/README.md

 `pre-process-w-cellranger.md` contains step by step guidelines on how to run cellranger and load data into R. This `scripts/seurat_init.R` script contains all the pieces to go from cellranger output to Seurat obj.
 It is assuming a mouse genome.

-# QC
+# Quality Assessment

+## scATAC

+The Rmd that helps to visualize ATAC metrics is `scATAC_QC.Rmd`.

+## scRNA

 Currently we are working on deploying a shiny app to inspect the single cell object and find the best cut-offs for filtering.
-The Rmd that helps to visualize the before and after is `QC.Rmd`.
+The Rmd that helps to visualize the before and after is `scRNA_QC.Rmd`.

 # Integration